Sidney, Montana: History

 During the Great Depression, Montana artist J. K. Ralston painted a Federal Arts Project mural at the Richland County Courthouse in Sidney.

-The town received a boost in 1924 when the Holly Sugar Company opened up a sugar refinery in Sidney to process locally grown sugar beets.
+The town received a boost in 1924 when the Holly Sugar Corporation opened up a sugar refinery in Sidney to process locally grown sugar beets.

 The area experienced an oil boom and bust in the late 1970s and early 1980s, bringing an influx of people to the town for a short period of time.
-Around the start of the 21st century, the town started experiencing another surge in oil exploration activity.
+Around the start of the 21st century, the town experienced another surge in oil exploration activity.